Sunrise at Angkor Wat

 If you opt to hire a bicycle or motorbike in Hanoi, which is often a popular choice amongst travellers, be wary of the driving rules – or lack thereof.
 It takes an element of bravery to take on the traffic in Hanoi.
 Helmets are an absolute must!

-Hanoi is a crazed maze of winding historic streets dotted with a number of cultural influences and vivid echoes of its varied past, both ancient and modern.
-Not only this, but surrounding the city’s borders are some of north Vietnam’s greatest attractions, including the iconic Halong Bay, as well as some hidden gems that have miraculously avoided the rush of tourism that has affected so much of Southeast Asia.
+Hanoi is an amazing maze of winding historic streets dotted with a number of cultural influences and vivid echoes of its varied past, both ancient and modern.
+Not only this, but surrounding the city’s borders are some of North Vietnam’s greatest attractions, including the iconic Halong Bay, as well as some hidden gems that have miraculously avoided the rush of tourism that has affected so much of Southeast Asia.
+From Laughing Yoga to mesmeric temples, Hanoi really has it all.

 Deriving from traditional puppet shows that were originally performed in the flooded rice fields of northern Vietnam during the 11th century, the show is performed on a stage of waist deep water with musicians playing live music at the side.
 A curtain lies at the back of the “stage” where the puppeteers operate their puppets from.
 The water means that the puppets appear as though floating on the water’s surface, giving the impression that there aren’t any strings controlling the figures.